ankitmawle/VSDSquadron_pro_Edge_AI/Readme.md

 ### Features:-
-- Compatible with models containing all types of layers and activations.
+- Compatible with models containing all standard layers and activations supported by Tensorflow.
 - Uses TensorFlow in Python to create models and compress them into .tflite format.
 - Deploys models constrained by SRAM and flash size.